Sadie Holloway is a workshop facilitator who teaches interpersonal communication skills to help people strengthen their relationships.

 If you've been married or in a serious relationship for any length of time, you already know that there is no such thing as a perfect partnership.
 Everyone stumbles.
-Men and women make blunders.
-Making mistakes is part of what makes us human.
-There comes a time in every relationship when knowing how to say sorry will make all the difference in the world.
+Everyone makes blunders.
+But making mistakes is part of what makes us human.
+Still, there comes a time in every relationship when knowing how to say sorry will make all the difference in the world.

-These are just a few of the reasons why a husband or wife might need to say sorry to their spouse.
+There are plenty of reasons a husband or wife might need to say sorry to their spouse.
+Maybe they forgot an important date, like an anniversary or a birthday, or they said something hurtful in the middle of an argument.
 Whatever mistake you made, knowing how to say sorry with sincerity is the first step in repairing your relationship and getting things back on track.

-- Don't take someone's forgiveness for granted.
-Ask, but don't demand, that you be forgiven for your mistake.
+- Don't take your spouse's forgiveness for granted.
+Ask—but don't demand—that you be forgiven for your mistake.

 - Don't blame your spouse for how you behaved.
-Take responsibility for the things that you said and did that were hurtful.
+Take responsibility for the hurtful things that you said and did.

 - Express your gratitude for your partner's patience.

-- Choose words that are soft, gentle, and sincere.
-Use words and phrases that sound like words you would actually use.
+- Choose words and phrases that are soft, gentle, and sincere, but make sure they sound like things you would actually say.
 Don't try to be someone else when you apologize for your blunder.
 Being fake is the worst way to say sorry!

 - If you are writing a note to say sorry to your wife or husband, put some thought into your writing materials.
 A handwritten card is far more personal and sincere than a message sent by text or email.

 An apology is the superglue of life.
 It can repair just about anything.